 Listed below is a sample of individuals who have reached out to us for our help: Seniors who are facing challenges with growing older

-- Adult children who are overwhelmed with the medical, legal and financial issues their loved one faces while attempting to maintain their own families and careers.
+- Adult children who are overwhelmed with the cost of services and lack of available resources for issues their loved one faces while attempting to maintain their own families and careers.
 Many adult children are not local and struggle to assist their loved one with their daily needs.

 - Family caregivers seeking a streamlined plan of care for their loved ones and someone who has the skills and expertise to oversee the plan and ensure its effectiveness